simons0207/Ticketing_NFT/README.md

-The project focuses on a token based ticketing system with non-fungible token.<br>The project utilises following technologies:
+The project focuses on a token based ticketing system with non-fungible token WITH ERC721 protocol.<br>The project utilises following technologies:

 * Solidity
 * Javascript